Czerwionka-Leszczyny: World War II

-Following the German invasion of Poland, Czerwionka-Leszczyny was annexed into the Third Reich.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Czerwionka-Leszczyny was annexed into the Third Reich.
 While some locals, particularly members of the local intelligentsia such as teachers, clerks and clergy were rounded up and shoot or sent to concentration camps for their pro-Polish stance during the interwar period, most of the population enjoyed relative peace compared to other parts of Poland.
-In 1940, after expulsion of ethnic Poles to the General Government, the nazis introduced the Deutsche Volksliste, a classification of desirability of the population in occupied western Poland.
+In 1940, after expulsion of ethnic Poles to the General Government, the Nazis introduced the Deutsche Volksliste, a classification of desirability of the population in occupied western Poland.
 It divided people into four classes (1.
 Volksdeutcher - ethnic German, active in German minority before the war; 2.
 Deutschstämmige - ethnic German not active in German minority; 3.
-Eingedeutschte - native populations, considered by the nazis to be partially polonized Germans; 4.
+Eingedeutschte - native populations, considered by the Nazis to be partially polonized Germans; 4.
 Rückgedeutschte - fully polonized Germans or Poles who were deemed racially worthy or collaborated with the Reich).
 In Czerwionka-Leszczyny area, as in most of Upper Silesia, the vast majority were classified as category 3 and given conditional, 10-year German citizenship.

+The local Polish police chief, another Polish policeman and a military officer from Czerwionka were murdered by the Russians in the Katyn massacre in 1940.

 At the end of World War II, in late January 1945, one of the Death Marches from Auschwitz led through Leszczyny, where hundreds of prisoners were killed by the SS men: 447 near the train station and 288 in a field nearby.